List of tie-breaking votes cast by the vice president of the United States: History

 Following the 2020 Senate elections, the Senate was divided 50-50 between Republicans and Democrats in the 117th Congress.
 Votes by Vice President Kamala Harris played a critical role in passing Democratic legislation, including the American Rescue Plan and the Inflation Reduction Act.
 In addition, Harris gave the Democratic Party majority-control of the Senate.
 On July 20, 2021, Harris broke Pence's record for the most tie-breaking votes in the first year of a vice presidency, casting seven tie-breaking votes in her first six months.
 She cast a total of 15 tie-breaking votes in her first year, setting a new record for the most tie-breaking votes in a single year, surpassing the 12 votes cast by John Adams in 1790.
 On May 11, 2022, Harris set a new record for tie-breaking votes in a single day, casting four votes.
 On July 13, 2023, Harris matched Calhoun's record for the most tie-breaking votes cast by a vice president at 31 votes.
 On December 5, 2023, Harris broke Calhoun's record.
 In response, she received a "golden gavel" from Majority Leader Chuck Schumer to recognize her record.
-On January 24, 2025, JD Vance cast his first tie breaking vote, the earliest that a vice president has cast a tie breaking vote in their term of office.
+On January 24, 2025, JD Vance cast his first tie breaking vote, the earliest that a vice president has cast such a vote, to confirm Pete Hegseth as Secretary of Defense.

-The recent dramatic rise in the frequency of vice presidential votes is due in part to the Senate often being equally divided on procedural votes, such as on invoking cloture, in addition to final votes on divisive issues, resulting in the vice president needing to vote multiple times on the same nominee or resolution.
+The recent rise in the frequency of vice presidential votes is due in part to the Senate being equally divided on procedural votes, such as on invoking cloture, in addition to final votes on divisive issues, resulting in the vice president needing to vote multiple times on the same nominee or resolution.
 Since legislation or nominations will fail to be passed or confirmed in the event of a tie, there is no reason for a "Nay" tie-breaking vote, even though it has happened; the last tie-breaking "Nay" vote was cast by George H. W. Bush in 1986.

 List of vice presidents by number of tie-breaking votes

-As of 15 July 2025, there have been 308 tie-breaking votes cast by 38 vice presidents.
+As of 15 July 2025, there have been 309 tie-breaking votes cast by 38 vice presidents.
 Kamala Harris cast the most tie-breaking votes (33) of any vice president.